TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑19 (Part 8)

-This sprint continued processing the next set of NoPixel resources in order, covering `np‑lost` through `np‑notepad`.
+This sprint continued processing the next set of original resources in order, covering `np‑lost` through `np‑notepad`.
 Most of these resources contain client‑only scripts or simple event relays with no persistent data, so they were **skipped**.
 However, the **np‑notepad** resource maintains a `serverNotes`